sergiospagnuolo/fordata/README.md

-# This role repo was made into a searchable website called Prego! - [see the repo here](https://github.com/voltdatalab/prego)
+# This hole repo was made into a searchable website called Prego! - [see the repo here](https://github.com/voltdatalab/prego)

 ## Advanced #DDJ tools reference list